shingonati0n/xivomega/README.md

 XIVOmega - Latency Mitigator for Steam Deck based on XIVMitmLatencyMitigator
 ----------------------------------------------------------------------------

-Playing Final Fantasy XIV and unable to doubleweave things??
+Playing Final Fantasy XIV on Steam Deck and unable to doubleweave things??

 Troubled because [XivAlexander](https://github.com/Soreepeong/XivAlexander) doesn't run natively on SteamOS and don't want to install Windows??